SunOS-Linux/SunOS-Installer/README (Advance).md

-# Installing Sun/OS on a LUKS Encrypted Drive using LVM booting with UEFI
+# Installing Sun/OS Linux on a LUKS Encrypted Drive using LVM booting with UEFI

-This document describes my preferred way to install Arch Linux.
+This document describes the preferred way for Advanced Users to install Sun/OS Linux.

 * __LUKS__ allows full disk encryption.